Enterprise mLearning Predictions for 2012

 DECEMBER 30, 2011

-Apple’s iPad will continue to be the market leader in 2012 though a collection of tablet devices based on Android (in older Honeycomb to newer Ice Cream Sandwich flavors), Microsoft Windows 8 and possibly even RIM’s PlayBook 2.0 OS will continue to eat away at Apple’s market share as organizations seek to take advantage of the tablets for media consumption, user-generated content creation and in situ selling supported. retail sales, in field tech trucks, departmental loaners) but requiring enterprise level controls and security too.
-7. Mobile Learning Goes Mainstream.
-Summary.
+Apple’s iPad will continue to be the market leader in 2012 though a collection of tablet devices based on Android (in older Honeycomb to newer Ice Cream Sandwich flavors), Microsoft Windows 8 and possibly even RIM’s PlayBook 2.0 retail sales, in field tech trucks, departmental loaners) but requiring enterprise level controls and security too.
+Here on the last day of the year, I offer my predications for the big and shaping trends we’ll see in the enterprise mobile learning space for 2012.
+So, in no certain order, here are my predictions… 1.
+Mobile Learning Goes Mainstream.

 My 2012 Enterprise mLearning Predictions Recap